ChaseLyall/udacity-blog-project/README.md

 ## Usage
-The purpose of this project is to illustrate how to build a simple blog in Google's App Engine using
+The purpose of this project is to illustrate how to build a simple blog in Google's App Engine using Python, Jinja2, and Google Datastore.

 ## Known Bugs